Accumulation Distribution Indicator – 4 Entry Triggers and Trade Examples

-After a drop, the price attempts to enter a bullish trend.
+As a result of the drop, the price attempts to enter a bullish trend.
 The two indicators have been moving toward each other until they cross.

 The interaction (green circle) is represented by the red and the green lines in the indicator area.
 At the same time, the trading volumes have been increasing.

-Since the price is attempting to enter a bullish trend, we trade in the bullish direction.
+Since the price is attempting to enter a bullish trend, we trade in this direction.
 We open a long trade right after the crossover of the two indicators.

-The stop of this trade should be placed below the bottom created at the beginning of the trend reversal.
-The location of the stop is shown with the red horizontal line.
+Thus, the stop of this trade should be placed below the bottom created at the beginning of the trend reversal.
+Therefore, location of the stop is shown with the red horizontal line.